ima-69/E-commerce-MERN/AUTH0_LOGOUT_IMPLEMENTATION.md

-# Auth0 Logout Implementation
+# Auth0 Authentication Implementation

-This document explains the Auth0 logout functionality implemented in the MERN e-commerce system.
+This document explains the Auth0 authentication and logout functionality implemented in the MERN e-commerce system.

 ## Overview

-The system now supports proper logout functionality for both regular users and Auth0 users.
-The logout process automatically detects the authentication method and handles logout accordingly.
+The system now uses Auth0 as the **exclusive** authentication method.
+All login interactions redirect directly to Auth0 without any intermediate UI, and the logout process ensures complete session termination to allow fresh logins.

 ## Implementation Details